prog-1/git-basics/README.md

 # Basic Git Commands

-The exercises is to practice basic Git commands.
+The exercises are to practice basic Git commands.

 Complete the following steps: